nickserv/danamccurdy.com/music_production.md

 ## Other Production Credits

 ### Various TV & Radio Commercials
-Synthesizer programming and/or recording, post-production, and mixing
+Synthesizer programming and/or recording, post-production, and mixing.

 - AMTRAK
 - Chrysler